 Environment as a Potential Career

-With the skills attained through environmental learning, students will have the ability to address environmental issues in the future.
+With the skills attained through environmental learning, students will be able to address environmental issues in the future.
 They get an understanding of various career options that are related to the environment.

 Based on their interests and skills, they can choose to become policymakers, scientists, engineers, environmentalists, journalists, etc.